jonmellman/dotfiles/README.md

 # dotfiles

-This repository contains the settings, preferences, and tools I've come to rely on after using a Macbook Pro for NodeJS development for over 5 years.
+This repository documents the settings, preferences, and tools I've come to rely on after using a Macbook Pro for over 5 years.
+My configurations are primarily for NodeJS development, but I dip my toes elsewhere as well.

 ## New Machine Setup